Bahnhofplatz

 Marktbreit

-It is recommended to stop off at the excellent Marktbreit gastronomy.
+We recommend stopping off at one of Marktbreit's excellent restaurants.
 For example, the restaurant directly in Marktbreit Castle, where you can enjoy seasonal and Franconian cuisine.

-Or you can stop off in Bahnhofstraße at the Fränkischer Hof restaurant, where a selection of hearty and refined dishes awaits you.
+Or you can stop off at the Fränkischer Hof restaurant in Bahnhofstraße, where a selection of hearty and refined dishes awaits you.

 Start/Ende